What is customer experience (CX)?

 2. Cross-functional collaboration

 Consistent delivery across the journey can be a challenge, often increased by a business’ siloed operations.
 Until the entire business understand their impact on customers’ experience, progress will be limited.
 For example, billing and credit operations might see themselves as removed from frontline delivery – but to a customer, difficult billing experiences can override positive store or digital experiences.

 Cross-functional experience governance helps the business to break down those silos and improve the customer journey experience in meaningful ways.
 Committing to a customer centric view helps to realign existing processes and allows the business to deliver improved experiences.
 An effective and productive customer experience strategy is built on that multi-disciplined engagement; making certain employees understand that each person in some way touch that experience.

-In order to design a CX strategy that is fully customer centric, businesses need to understand where they currently are in delivery on the customer journey and to identify effective means of improvement.
+To design a CX strategy that is fully customer-centric, businesses need to understand where they currently are in delivery on the customer journey and to identify effective means of improvement.
 CX programs can deliver that real-time insight into what customers are experiencing and how those experiences impact their engagement with the brand.

-In order to deliver consistently on the elements of the brand experience that customers most value, it is extremely productive to listen continuously.
-Soliciting – and reporting – real-time customer feedback across the range of touch points and experiences helps to identify and prioritise things to improve.
+To deliver consistently on the elements of the brand experience that customers most value, it is extremely productive to listen continuously.
+Soliciting – and reporting – real-time customer feedback across the range of touchpoints and experiences helps you identify and prioritise things to improve.
 Because customers will tell their stories, both positive and negative – whether you are listening or not.

 Communication of actions taken to improve the experience is essential: customers want to know that you are not just listening, but acting.
 And the positive word of mouth that results from direct customer engagement and problem resolution is a huge contributor to how the business is seen by both current and potential customers.